 Potential careers in this rapidly evolving area encompass industry sectors ranging from energy, healthcare, transportation, infrastructure, to manufacturing.
 Students will be trained in in a wide range of IoT technologies, architectures, and solutions applicable to different domains, and will have the opportunity to develop skills and advanced knowledge in areas such as data analytics, IoT architecture, and distributed application development.

 The degree is flexible enough to allow students to further focus their interest utilizing the many elective options, and culminates in a portfolio of work, that is assess and showcases the skills acquired throughout the program.
-Classes will be modestly sized and emphasize best classroom practices while employing online resources to reinforce the classroom experience.
+Classes are modestly sized and emphasize best classroom practices while employing online resources to reinforce the classroom experience.

 Students will take 10 courses for a total of 30 credits.
 Most students complete the program in three semesters.

 For questions on the degree requirements, please contact email@example.com